 Real estate operating expenses.
 Real estate operating expenses associated with the MF Properties and the Consolidated VIEs is comprised principally of real estate taxes, property insurance, utilities, property management fees, repairs and maintenance, and salaries and related employee expenses of on-site employees.
 A portion of real estate operating expenses are fixed in nature, thus a decrease in physical and economic occupancy would result in a reduction in operating margins.
+Conversely, as physical and economic occupancy would result in a reduction in operating margins.
 Conversely, as physical and economic occupancy increase, the fixed nature of these expenses will increase operating margins as these real estate operating expenses would not increase at the same rate as rental revenues.
-When comparing the first half of 2010 to the first half of 2009, a decrease of approximately \$531,000 in real estate operating expenses is the result of the Ashley Square and Cross Creek Apartments deconsolidation and approximately \$198,000 is attributable to decreases in MF Properties acquisition related expenses.
-These decreases are offset by approximately \$231,000 of administrative fees and approximately \$521,000 acquisition costs paid by the Ohio Properties during the first half of 2010 and approximately \$171,000 of expenses due to the DeCordova and Weatherford consolidation.
-The acquisition costs were incurred by the Ohio Property owners represent expenses of non-controlling interests.
+When comparing the first half of 2010 to the first half of 2009, a decrease of approximately \$531,000 in real estate operating expenses is the result of the Ashley Square and Cross Creek Apartments deconsolidation and approximately \$521,000 acquisition costs paid by the Ohio Properties during the first half of 2010 and approximately \$521,000 acquisition costs were incurred by the Ohio Property owners represent expenses of non-controlling interests.